Creating Union Views¶

 The tabs Associations, Where Conditions, Group By and Metadata work in the same way as in the other derived views.

 Output tab: by default, this wizard creates a UNION ALL view (i.e. the duplicate rows are not removed).
-To create a UNION, select the check box Union DISTINCT.
+To create a UNION, which removes duplicated rows, clear the check box Union ALL.

 In the screenshot above, two views were added to the wizard.
 This will generate the following UNION ALL: